Ophthalmology

 • Uveitis

-We perform a range of treatments in our outpatient clinic including:
+We carry out a range of treatments in our outpatient clinic including:

 • Minor operations